VK229198/VK229198/README.md

 ## 📄 Research & Publications
 - Published and presented a paper in CIMA-2025 on the topic of AI-driven Timetable Scheduling
 - Published a paper in 16th ICCCNT on the topic of RL based SDN Traffic Management
+- Wrote a paper on comparing VGG-19 model to our own architecture of a VGG like model for PCOS prediction
+- Working on a project a hopeful reasearch on the topic of code-mix translation based Chatbot

 ## 📫 Connect with Me
 - **GitHub:** [github.com/VK229198](https://github.com/VK229198)
 - **LinkedIn:** [linkedin.com/in/vishvesh-k-shrivatsav-6b92ab281/](https://www.linkedin.com/in/vishvesh-k-shrivatsav-6b92ab281/)